ProsteDaDo/CamoGenerator/README.md

 * genetic.py and averageModus.py need a lot of refactoring
   * separate averageModus.py in two
 * make some "main" function that take some config file and runs particular script with set parameters
+* create GUI with preview and settings and stuff